Tianfang-Zhang/NOLC/README.md

 ### Quick start
 1. Download the code and test images in `./TestCode/`.

-2. Modify the image path and p value in the `demo.m`, and run the file.
+2. Modify the image path and $p$ value in the `demo.m`, and run the file.

 ## Results